ga4gh/refget/docs/specification.md

 A strength of this standard is that the schema definition can be modified for particular use cases, for example, by adding new attributes into a sequence collection.
 This will allow different communities to use the standard without necessarily needing to subscribe to identical schemas, allowing the standard to be more general useful.
-However, if communites start to definte too many custom attributes, this leads to the possibilty of fragmentation.
+However, if communities define too many custom attributes, this leads to the possibility of fragmentation.
-For example, two implementations may start using the same attribute name to refer to differnet things.
+For example, two implementations may start using the same attribute name to refer to different things.
 While this will not cause major problems, as the attributes will be formally defined in the respective schemas provided by each implementation, it would come at the cost of some interoperability.
 Therefore, the standard will also include in the schema a list of formally defined attributes, to encourage interoperability of these attributes.
-The goal is not to include all possible attributes in the schema, but just a set that are likely to be used repeatedly, to encourage interoperable use of those attribute names.
+The goal is not to include all possible attributes in the schema, but just those likely to be used repeatedly, to encourage interoperable use of those attribute names.
 An implementation may propose a new attribute to be added to this extended schema by raising an issue on the GitHub repository.
 The proposed attributes and definition can then be approved through discussion during the refget working group calls and ultimately added to the approved extended seqcol schema.